matthoffner/readme-gpt/README.md

 # readme-gpt

-The `main.py` script is a Python script that uses langchain to perform language model training and evaluation on text data.
-It provides a command-line interface for running various tasks on the text data, including preprocessing, training, and evaluating a language model.
+The `main.py` script is a Python script that performs language model evaluation on text data.
+It provides a command-line interface for running various tasks on the text data.

-To use this script, you will need to have langchain installed.
-You can install it by following the instructions provided in the `README.md` file for your specific platform.
-Once you have installed langchain, you can run the main script, `main.py`, from the command line using the following command:
+To use this script, you will need to have dependencies from `requirements.txt` installed.

+## Repo mode

 ```
 python main.py --repo repo/path --model model/path
 ```

+## File mode

 ```
 python main.py --file file/path --model model/path
 ```

+## Replay mode

+For larger codebases you can skip re-indexing and prompt the index.

 ```
-python main.py --read file/path/readme.json --model model/path --prompt ""
+python main.py --read file/path/readme.json --model model/path --prompt "Summarize the functions used in this file"
 ```

 ### What is the purpose of the "--readme" argument?